-In a continuing effort to improve water quality, the water utilities listed below will conduct a routine Water Quality Preventative Maintenance Program beginning on March 5 through May 7.
+In a continuing effort to improve water quality, the water utilities listed below will conduct a routine Water Quality Preventative Maintenance Program from March 9 through May 11.

 This process will involve a temporary switch from the current chloramines to chlorine to stabilize water quality in our distribution systems.
 The water will continue to meet federal and state standards for drinking water and is safe for consumption and use.